What will you learn

 Drupal is a free, open-source content management system (CMS) with a large, supportive community.
 This guide is for people who are just sorting out what Drupal is and what you can do with it.
 It focuses on resources that provide an informative overview instead of hands-on tutorials.
 It is designed to give some context and history of the Drupal project, along with the major concepts involved in building a site with it.
-If you want to begin learning Drupal hands-on, the best start is the Build Drupal Sites guide, which walks you through the foundations of working with Drupal.
+If you want to begin learning Drupal hands-on, the best start is the Drupal User Guide, which walks you through the foundations of working with Drupal.
+If you're evaluating Drupal, you may want to check out About Drupal (drupal.com) which highlights features of Drupal and provides some case studies.

 What is a content management system (CMS)?

-A CMS is software that helps you manage digital content.
+A CMS (Content Management System) is software that helps you manage digital content.
 More specifically, a CMS like Drupal is a web application that allows one or more users to create, edit, publish, and control access to a website using a graphical user interface (GUI).
-Many modern CMSes use a database to store the content and a scripting language (in Drupal's case, PHP) to dynamically build the HTML needed to present the content to a web browser.
+Many modern content management systems use a database to store the content and a scripting language (in Drupal's case, PHP) to dynamically build the HTML needed to present the content to a web browser.

-You can read more about CMS in relation to Drupal in the Drupal 8 User Guide introduction, Drupal as a Content Management System.
+Read more about CMS in relation to Drupal in chapter 1 of Drupal User Guide:

 What is open source?